| | |

 • A good primer will make the paint job last longer.
 I wouldn’t skip this part.

-• A border is a nice way to not have to deal with the edges.
+• A border is a nice way to deal with the edges.

 • Choose a time when there will not be many other people around.
-My husband was out of town, which allowed me to be able to work on the bathroom without worrying about him.
+My husband was out of town, which allowed me to work in the bathroom without worrying about him.
 Luckily, my kids use the downstairs bathroom.

 • If you end up hating it, remember: It’s only paint!